 He entered the Hang Xan Minor Seminary at age 13, and the Penang Major Seminary, Malaysia in 1920.
 He was ordained a priest at the age of thirty-one for the archdiocese of Bangkok on January 24, 1926, at the Cathedral of the Assumption in Bangkok.
 As a priest he worked in Bang Nok Khneuk and Phitsanulok.
 While serving as parish priest, he assisted the religious of the Salesian Order following their arrival in Thailand in 1927, teaching the priests his native tongue and training the seminarians in catechesis.

-In 1930 he was sent as a missionary to northern Thailand near to Vietnam.
+In 1930 he was sent as a missionary to northern Thailand, near Vietnam.
 His main work there was bringing back Catholics who had fallen from the practice of their faith due to poverty.

 During World War II, Thailand, while officially neutral, was dominated by an anti-Western government that was suspicious of any foreign influences.
 The Catholic Church was seen as a puppet of the imperialist French government, who had colonized the neighboring nations of Laos, Cambodia and Vietnam.
 Nevertheless, Fr.
 Nicolas carried out his ministry under the shadow of an anti-Christian Thai government which considered Catholics “unpatriotic.”
 At the time, being Buddhist and Thai meant the same thing.
 Catholics were often considered “parasites”, exploiting the great tree of Thailand, and had to be “eliminated”.
 As a result, priests were killed, and Catholic schools and churches closed.
 Fearless, Fr.
 Nicholas fought for the freedom of worship and the right of Christians to profess their faith.
 Because of this battle, he was accused of collaborating with the French, defending colonialism and inciting Thais to turn against their own government.